 State or county prosecutors must file the appropriate charges.
 Even if the alleged victim recants their accusation, prosecutors are the only individuals who can have the charges dismissed.
 Although it is more likely to get charges dropped when the alleged victim refuses to testify, if there is evidence of guilt, the claim may stand.

 Your life can be plunged into turmoil when domestic violence charges are filed against you.
-They could result in you being forced to stay away from your children, jail time and facing eviction from your home.
+They could result in you being forced to stay away from your children, jail time, and facing eviction from your home.
 While you may be anxious to prove your innocence, it is critical that you present your side of the story carefully.
 Anything you say can be used against you, and if it provides evidence of your guilt, it will be.
-Visit our webpage for more information on this topic.